edumserrano/dotnet-sdk-extensions/docs/configuration/options-without-IOptions.md

 }
 ```

-To be able to do the above you can use `OptionsBuilder.AddOptionsValue`:
+To be able to do the above you can use the `OptionsBuilder.AddOptionsValue` extension method:

 ```
 services